Twonki/twonki.github.io/_drafts/HunitVsQuickcheck.md

 One apprentice I supervised was very happy with puzzle-solving programming and any kind of complex task you can give him.

-It was true bliss to see him solve the first concept of composition and functors or his own linked list.
+It was true bliss to see him solve composition and functors or his own recursive datastructures.

 We covered the topic of tests and to prove him the value I provided him with a handful of properties for AVL-trees.
-The arbitrary instance was simply putting a random list of integers into the trees `fromList` (which was undefined yet).
+The arbitrary instance was simply putting a random list of integers into the trees `fromList` (which was undefined by that time).

 I remember how I struggled implementing AVL-trees and always missing out one requirement or the other.
 Back in my first year of university I would have never come up with the idea of writing a test-suite to speed up things.